kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/init.md

 You can specify the provider version by appending a version tag to the provider name, e.g. `aws:v0.4.1`.

+Pinning the version provides better control over what clusterctl chooses to install (usually required in an enterprise environment).
+Version pinning should always be used when using [image overrides](../configuration.md#image-overrides), or when relying on internal repositories with a separated software supply chain, or a custom versioning schema.

 </aside>

 <aside class="note">